Sex Therapy

 Is there something else going on?

-For some, sexual problems or intimacy difficulties can be a symptom of something else that's going on.
+For some, sex problems or intimacy difficulties can be a symptom of something else that's going on.
 For example, if you have anxiety or depression, you might experience sexual problems as a side effect of them.
 In these instances, you may need to focus more on the overall situation that you're experiencing rather than the depression or anxiety, and the sexual problems may start to relieve themselves in some fashion.

 Being in an educational environment, and getting to talk about sex education as well as emotional health in a therapist's office can be beneficial to both physical and emotional health.
-Even still, you may want to work on what you're experiencing at the same time so you can start to overcome both the main part of the problem and the side effects together to overcome sexual difficulties and reach a fulfilling sex life.
+Even still, you may want to work on what you're experiencing at the same time so you can start to overcome both the main part of the problem and the side effects together to overcome sex difficulties and reach a fulfilling sex life.

 If you’re experiencing persistent sexual health concerns, you may want to talk with a professional about anything that's going on in your life outside of intimacy to find out more about what might be happening in a therapist's office.
 If you are experiencing other problems in your life and in regard to your mental health, you may want to treat those situations as well and start working toward better understanding and improving your mental health.

 Whether sex therapy is the only type of therapy that you're looking for or part of a larger problem, you can find exactly what you need and start working your way toward the physical and emotional life you want.
-Seeing a medical doctor, clinical social worker, and getting a physical exam in addition to talking about sex in therapy can be beneficial not just one partner, but both partners.
+Seeing a medical doctor, clinical social worker, and getting a physical exam in addition to sex therapy can be beneficial not just one partner, but both partners.

 Finding a sex therapist

-When it comes down to it, you need to find a therapist whom you can trust and feel comfortable with.
+When it comes down to it, you might need to find a therapist whom you can trust and feel comfortable with.
 That starts with finding someone who has the training and experience to be a good therapist.
 Keep in mind that this is a general title, however, and you'll also want to look at the specific training that they have received to find out what qualifies them as a sex therapist.
 You want to know that they have a good understanding of what they're talking about.

 When you've checked all of their credentials, and you know that you're working with someone who knows what they're doing, you want also to find out how you feel around them.
-If you're not comfortable talking to them and opening up to them, you're not going to be able to get anywhere with your therapy.
+If you're not comfortable talking to them and opening up to them, you're not going to be able to get anywhere with your sex therapy.
 Make sure the person you choose is one that you can talk with about anything, no matter how uncomfortable it might seem.
 It’s ok and completely normal to not jive with the first therapist you try – that’s what helps us figure out the sort of help that we do or don’t need!

 Getty/MoMo Productions